Miura Baien: Biography

+Miura Baien former residence

+The former residence of Miura Baien has been preserved as a National Historic Site since 1959.
+This house was designed and built by Miura Baien himself in 1775, and he lived there for the last ten years of his life.
+The house is located on the right bank of a river flowing south, facing east on a gentle slope.
+The building is a one-story thatched house with a narrow garden, room with an earth floor on the right, a parlor living room on the left, and an entrance.
+Adjacent to this south is a rectangular flat area that is one step higher and extends from north to south.
+This is the ruins of his academy school, with a low stone wall, stone floor, and well.
+Further south of the academy ruins is the family cemetery on a small hill, where his grave is located.
+Approximately 189 square meters in area, the house is now maintained as the "Miura Baien Museum", and contains an observatory, a plum garden, etc., as well as a large collection of handwritten manuscripts.
+Items in storage include a world map drawn in the Mercator projection (in Miura Baien's own handwriting), and star maps of the southern and northern hemispheres.

 Works

 Baien wrote in many fields.
 His major work was Gengo ("Abstruse Talk", or "Deep Words"), one of his three "Go", namely: Gengo, Kango (Daring Words) and Zeigo (Random Words).

 Gengo was constantly revised and rewritten over a period of 23 years.
 It is a systemic study of nature.
 He used the term "jōri" with a unique meaning for the principle by which nature is organised.
 He laid out his system using a lexicon of over 200 new terms.
 These were created by an ingenious method of pairing kanji (Chinese characters) so that they take their meaning from each other while retaining an element of their ordinary language meanings.
 The text is accompanied by numerous diagrams.

 References in English

 De Bary, ed.
-Sources of Japanese Tradition, Vol. 1, 1958, pp. 489-496.
+Sources of Japanese Tradition, Vol. 1, 1958, pp. 489–496.

 De Bary et al., eds.
-Sources of Japanese Tradition, Vol. 2, 2005, pp. 424-431.
+Sources of Japanese Tradition, Vol. 2, 2005, pp. 424–431.

 Heisig, Kasulis and Mraldo, eds.
-Japanese Philosophy: a Sourcebook, Honolulu, 2011, pp.441-6.
+Japanese Philosophy: a Sourcebook, Honolulu, 2011, pp. 441–6.

 Mercer, Rosemary, Deep Words, Leiden, 1991.

 Mercer, Rosemary: Picturing the Universe, in Philosophy East and West, Vol 48, 3, 1998.

 Mercer, Rosemary: Miura Baien Reader, eBook, 2016.